mikaelmattsson/elasticsearch-indexer/README.md

 The plugin works by indexing all posts and post meta data and redirecting the requests by WordPress from MySQL to Elasticsearch.

-The plugin requires that you have Elasticsearch installed on your server
+The plugin requires that you have Elasticsearch installed on your server.

 WordPress Repository: https://wordpress.org/plugins/elasticsearch-indexer/